 Nordic Organisations in Contemporary Business World

 The aim of the course is to provide a general overview of factors influencing business operations in Nordic countries (history, political, geography, legal and economic systems, culture), in particular, the operations of companies.
-The focus of the course is on welfare state institutions, European Union legislation and regulations, and Nordic culture(s).
+The focus of the course is on welfare state institutions and Nordic culture(s).

 After completing the course, you will be able to:

-- Learn about new sources of financing and other societal and business issues by Nordic practitioners.
+- learn about societal and business issues by Nordic practitioners.

 - Reflective essay 50%